sunken1110/LeetCode-solutions/Solutions/U/1930-unique-length-3-palindromic-subsequences/README.md

 1. For every 26 alphabets, check if prefix-suffix condition hold.

-2. Find the indicies of prefix-suffix, then count unique characters in range.
+2. Find the indices of prefix-suffix, then count unique characters in range.
     - `set()` is a proper tool for checking uniqueness.

 ## Solutions